jonkislin/ashenstone_lorebook/src/2-1a-region_indip.md

 ### Overview
 Within Indip, the Imperial Provicinial Land Ministry divides Indip into three coastal "districts" as well as the unorganized "Indip Expanse":

 1. __The Mulmarch__.
-(Historically - _Izyal_, or Mulloch-Izyal when combined with Lake Mulloch and the Southeast Marches of what's now Mulhong) The Mulmarch is an Agricultural region north of Drimmharbor, extending up to the border of Mulhong.
-The original homeland of the nomadic Human chieftans who eventually coalesced and formed __Mulloch-Izyal__ and later the Old Indip Empire (__Ley-Indip-Ley__).
+(Historically _Izyal_, or _Mulloch-Izyal_) The Mulmarch is an Agricultural region north of Drimmharbor, extending up to the border of Mulhong.
+The original homeland of the nomadic Human chieftans who eventually coalesced and formed __Mulloch-Izyal__ and later the Old Indip Empire - the (__Ley-Indip-Ley__).

     - _Indïdip_ ("Over-Indip"), the historic capital of the Old Indipian Empire, is located here, on the south shore of Lake Mulhong (also and formerly known as Lake Mulloch).
 Briefly the population center of the region after the formation of the Old Indip Empire, it was soon eclipsed by Great Invëye in Indip's south.

-    - THe Mulmarch area depopulated quickly after the establishment of Drimmharbor.
+    - The Mulmarch area depopulated quickly after the establishment of Drimmharbor.
 Now economically depressed, though home to some interesting architecture and a cultural center of traditional Indipian crafts.
 Considered a pass-through region by most Imperials.

 2. __Drimmharbor District__.
 Officially the modern capital district of Indip, though many forget it is not an Imperial province in itself.
 The City of Drimmharbor has a special political status in the Empire as the home to the Imperial Navy and is governed by a complex system of joint Civilian, Mercantile, and Military authorities.
 Home to roughly 80% of the total population of Indip, and virtually all of the Human population.
 Too many details to list here - see following sections.